< Back to Oral History project: Southern Boudin Trail

 Tiny Prudhomme’s House of Meat

 Also, despite his nickname, Tiny’s not a small guy.
 He’s a big guy, with a big personality.
 He’s jolly and seldom serious, except when he’s talking about his food.
 What’s the secret to his delicious boudin?
 He doesn’t include liver.
 The flavor can be too strong, he says, and his customers prefer the omission.
-The secret to the popularity of his other specialty meat offerings?
+The secret to his other specialty meat offerings?
 Tiny limits the spices.
 Too often, he thinks, people equate Cajun food with hot food.
 Instead, he prefers to make foods with layers of flavor, limiting the hot spices.
-His recipes keep customers happy; late afternoons are the busiest hours of the day, as locals stop by on their way home to pick up a quick-cook dinner.
+His recipes keep customers happy.
+Late afternoons are the busiest hours of the day, as locals stop by on their way home to pick up a quick-cook dinner.

 Tiny Prudhomme’s House of Meat is now permanently closed.